AugustHao/Augusts_R_beginner_workshop/Topics/07_functions/functions.md

     if (is.null(NAs) == T){
         return(cat("congrats your data is NA free!"))
     }else{
+        return(cat("oops your data has ",
+                   total.NAs,"rows containing NAs!
-        return(cat("oops your data has ",total.NAs,"rows containing NAs!
-They are located at row numbers: ",NAs,"\n")) }
+They are located at row numbers: ",
+                   NAs,"\n"))
+    }
 } #done!

 #let's test this:

-#first we make a matrix containing NAs to see if the function recognise that it is not in a dataframe
+#first we make a matrix containing NAs to see if itrecognise that it is not in a dataframe

 test.matrix <- matrix(data = c(rnorm(10),NA,1:9,NA,NA,runif(3)),nrow = 5, ncol = 5)